Karin's Face

 Karin's Face (Swedish title: Karins ansikte) is a 14-minute film directed by Ingmar Bergman and focusing on Bergman's mother, Karin.

+Content

 The film consists of still photos of Bergman's mother and other family members shown over a simple piano score by Bergman's former wife, Käbi Laretei, with no narration.

+Production

 It was photographed by Bergman's longtime collaborator and neighbour, Arne Carlsson.
 It was completed in 1983 but first publicly shown on Swedish Television on 29 September 1986.